snt-spacer/ELYSIUM-XR-LeoRover-Dockers/README.md

 2
 ```

-Then make sure you switch your power mode to 15W with all 6 cores enables by running this command:
+Then make sure you switch your power mode to 15W with all 6 cores enabled by running this command:

 ```bash
 sudo nvpmodel -m 2